- May– AACOMAS opens. Contact all colleges and universities attended and have official transcripts sent directly to

 A baccalaureate degree earned from a regionally accredited college or university is required.

 The academic requirements for admission to Noorda-COM are the following:

 Medical College Admissions Test (MCAT)

-Total score of 500 or higher is preferred.
+Minimum total score of 500 with subsection scores of 125 is preferred.

 MCAT scores are required and will not be waived.
 Applications will not be reviewed without official MCAT scores.
 Applications submitted without MCAT scores will be placed on hold until official MCAT scores are received.